Loading in progress.

 Please hold on.

-Anna Vilenskaya is a musicologist, lecturer and popularizer of classical and contemporary music.
-She is able to talk about complex things in a simple, entertaining and humorous way, helping listeners to hear music in a new way and understand how it works.
+Anna Vilenskaya is a musicologist, lecturer, and advocate for classical and contemporary music.
+She has a knack for explaining complex topics in a simple, engaging, and humorous way, helping her audience hear music in a new light and understand how it works.

 Locations